Shader: Primitive and Mesh shaders

 Circa 2017, the AMD Vega microarchitecture added support for a new shader stage—primitive shaders—somewhat akin to compute shaders with access to the data necessary to process geometry.

 Nvidia introduced mesh and task shaders with its Turing microarchitecture in 2018 which are also modelled after compute shaders.
 Nvidia Turing is the world's first GPU microarchitecture that supports mesh shading through DirectX 12 Ultimate API, several months before Ampere RTX 30 series was released.

 In 2020, AMD and Nvidia released RDNA 2 and Ampere microarchitectures which both support mesh shading through DirectX 12 Ultimate.
 These mesh shaders allow the GPU to handle more complex algorithms, offloading more work from the CPU to the GPU, and in algorithm intense rendering, increasing the frame rate of or number of triangles in a scene by an order of magnitude.
 Intel announced that Intel Arc Alchemist GPUs shipping in Q1 2022 will support mesh shaders.

 Ray-tracing shaders

 Ray tracing shaders are supported by Microsoft via DirectX Raytracing, by Khronos Group via Vulkan, GLSL, and SPIR-V, by Apple via Metal.
-NVIDIA and AMD called "ray tracing shaders" as "ray tracing cores".
-Unlike unified shader, one ray tracing shader can contain multiple ALUs.
+Nvidia and AMD called the parts of the hardware responsible for executing these shaders "ray tracing cores"; a ray tracing core can include multiple raytracing-operation and BVH-operation ALUs.

-Compute shaders

-Compute shaders are not limited to graphics applications, but use the same execution resources for GPGPU.
-They may be used in graphics pipelines e.g. for additional stages in animation or lighting algorithms (e.g. tiled forward rendering).
-Some rendering APIs allow compute shaders to easily share data resources with the graphics pipeline.